workkkfor2012/gemini-coder/README.md

 **CWC is for you if:**

 - you're an experienced engineer working on a large codebase
-- you're a student or hobbyist who thrives on the intricate aspects of coding
+- you're a student or hobbyist on a budget
 - you love open source software! 🫶

 **See how simple it is to implement a feature with ChatGPT:**